maning/learnosm/_posts/en/lgu3/0200-12-23-editing-with-josm.md

     you have open in your map window.
 In the example above, “Data Layer 2” is the OpenStreetMap data that we want to edit.
 “Markers” are the waypoints from the GPS, and “30 Juni 201-gpx” is the track from the GPS.
-Finally, “Walking Papers” is the layer created when I added my Walking Paper into JOSM.
+Finally, “Field Papers” is the layer created when I added my Field Paper into JOSM.
 You can add the Bing imagery layer, which shows satellite imagery, by clicking “Imagery” on the top menu of JOSM and selecting “Bing Sat.”